 in the Mash released their third album in September of 2008.
 Entitled

-Confluence, the record was produced by Chris Henry (Murphy Method) and
+Confluence, the record was produced by Chris Henry (Peter Rowan Band, Shawn Camp) and

 engineered at the band's home in Paducah, Kentucky.
 The album once again

 features the artwork & design of Darin Shock, and contains all new

 original material written by Bawn in the Mash.
 A confluence is defined